mansigulati/Web/README.md

 # Web
-HTML AND CSS Basic prog.
+HTML AND CSS from scratch.